 Check out the markets

 Madrid has many markets to explore, each offering something different.
 Whether it’s food, a relaxed drink, clothes or a souvenir to take home, Madrid’s markets have it all covered.
+Wherever you go, it’s easy to find good food with some of the best tapas bars in Madrid.

 Located in a stylish glass building close to Plaza Mayor is Mercado San Miguel, the place to go to try some of the local specialities.
 Among the many stalls you’ll find all kinds of food options, allowing you to grab a bite here and there as you stroll through.
 Stopping a little longer at those offering something extra tasty.